SungwookLE/SungwookLE.github.io/algorithm/2202011010/index.md

 ## 3. 학술적 정리: Search in Path Planning
 - Find a path between two locations in an unknown, partially known, or know environment
-1. Uninformed Search
+- Uninformed Search
   - Use no information obtained fron the environment
   - Blind Search: BFS, DFS, Dijkstra
-2. Informed Search
+- Informed Search
   - Use evaluation function, More efficient
-  - Heuristic Search: A*, D*, etc..
+  - Heuristic Search: AStar, DStar, etc..

 ### 3-1.
 A* algorithm Flow Chart
 - ![](img/2022-10-18-23-48-32.png)